listman-io/docs/README.md

 ### Why Archive/Export SharePoint Lists to CSV
 ... and not to MS SQL for example?

-So, Listman.io is built upon the principles of Unix philosophy and designed to *do one thing very well*, namely to archive and export SharePoint lists and document libraries data into the CSV format files (comma delimited).
+So, Listman.io is built upon the principles of Unix philosophy and designed to *do one thing very well*, namely to archive and export SharePoint lists data into the CSV format files (comma delimited).
 We use CSV files as a final data destination because:

 * CSV is understood by almost every piece of software on the planet (past and present)
 * CSV is more human-readable than XML, JSON formats